 Simon has had a passion for writing since he decided to create his own comic book in high school, but his love of stories goes back to third grade where Mrs. Rice read Charlotte’s Web to the class.
 Charlotte and Mrs. Rise taught him the power of words, a sentiment that still brings tears to his eyes.

 He is also an artist, musician, and teacher.
 In March of 2018, Simon suffered a stroke, which he still is fighting to fully recover from.
 This event upended his life but strangely got his writing back on track.
-Since April of 2018, he has written a fantasy novel and half of the first draft of another.
-He intends to seek the representation of a literary agent and future commercial publication.
+Since April of 2018, he has completed several novels.

 Simon loves bad 80’s movies like Big Trouble in Little China, and Berry Gordy’s The Last Dragon.
 His wife does not.